Evnin Rising Stars

 Ernst Stiefel String Quartet-in-Residence

-The Ernst Stiefel String Quartet-in-Residence mentoring program is supported, in part, by major endowment gifts from the Ernst C. Stiefel Foundation.
+The Ernst Stiefel String Quartet-in-Residence program is supported, in part, by major endowment gifts from the Ernst C. Stiefel Foundation.
 The success of this mentoring program relies on the generosity of donors interested in furthering the careers of promising chamber quartets.

 Learn more about the Stiefel Quartet-in-Residence we have mentored in the past.